theobytes/smartblog/content/blog/django-forms-with-bootstrap-4-django-allauth-login-and-signup-custom-pages.md

 path: django-with-bootstrap
 tag: django
 date: 2020-03-20T06:01:30.267Z
-title: 'Django forms with bootstrap 4, django allauth login and signup custom pages.'
+title: 'Django forms with bootstrap 4,'
 description: >-
   Learn how to use bootstrap 4 with your django forms and improve the designs of your form pages.
 Django crispy forms is a great django application to add